– General Information –

 - 1978: He wins the WSOP Main Event for $210,000.

 - 1998: Under his oversight, one of Las Vegas’ most prominent casinos, the Bellagio opened.
 In it, they created a special cash game room for the highest stakes games, called “Bobby’s Room” after Baldwin.
+He lent it his name until 2020, when it was renamed Legends Room.

 - 2012: He comes in 5th in the $1,000,000 buy-in WSOP Big One for One Drop event for $1.408 million.
 That is his biggest single live tournament cash to date.